mweidner037/git-rich-text/README.md

 - Configure an appropriate [maker](https://www.electronforge.io/config/makers) in `package.json` (default: `.deb` only).
 - Build and package with `npm run make`.
 Destination folder is `out/`.
 Note this uses Webpack production mode.
 - Run by installing the install file for your platform in `out/`.

-## TODO

-- Delete `.git`, then setup your own Git repo.
-- Search for TODO.
-- Write your app in `src/`.
-- Replace this README.
-- Configure Content Security Policy (devtools warning).